forsvarir/Mud/Roadmap.md

 ### TO DO (priority order):

 * Develop 'look' command
+* Add ticker that sends out of band time changes to players
 * Provide storage for rooms so that they can be loaded rather than hard-coded.
 * Provide storage for players so that they can be validated at logon
 * Develop player attributes that can be adjusted during player creation (class perhaps)